-The William F. DiPietra Foundation awards grants to Media Arts students at Long Island University, Fordham University and Archbishop Molloy High School.
+The William F. DiPietra Foundation awards grants to media arts students at Long Island University, Fordham University and Archbishop Molloy High School.
 Tuition grants are awarded to graduates of St. Elizabeth Catholic Academy.
 William (Bill) DiPietra attended all of these schools.
-This year the Foundation will also sponsor a juried photography exhibition at Long Island University in June 2020.
+This year the Foundation will again sponsor a virtual, juried photography exhibition.
 See below for application guidelines.

 Long Island University

 Project finishing grants of $1500 each will be awarded to two outstanding applicants.
 Grant applications will be accepted from all LIU Brooklyn Media Arts graduate and undergraduate program alumni and from current LIU Brooklyn Media Arts graduate thesis project students.
 Projects must be of high quality and intended for public presentation.
 Special consideration is given to those who demonstrate creativity and professional potential.
 This year applicants must complete a general application as well as a grant budget.

 (The application period for 2022 closed on March 15th..Winners were announced on April 15th.)

 The Foundation presents awards ($1000 each) to two students in the Department of Communications and Media Studies and three students in the Visual Arts Department.
 The recipients are chosen by the faculty.

 The Foundation presents a $1000 award to a student who demonstrates an interest in film/video or photography.
 The recipient is chosen by the faculty.